lucasbalcerak/wp-vortex-theme/readme.txt

 Important things:

 1. Custom post type About-us should have only one post, if it there are more, only the last one will be used
-2. Custom post type Products should have only a title.
-The content will not be displayed.
+2. Every about us post is one paragrpah.
+Theme display only 3 posts.
+DO NOT CREAT MORE !!!